Medicaid eligibility and enrollment in Nebraska

 Nebraska Medicaid (Heritage Health for most enrollees) coverage is available for the following populations:

-- Adults under age 65 with income up to 138% of the poverty level, due to Medicaid expansion that took effect in Nebraska in 2020 (note that the eligibility requirements are more stringent for people who are 65 or older, or also enrolled in Medicare prior to age 65).
+- Adults under age 65 with income up to 138% of the federal poverty level (FPL), due to Medicaid expansion that took effect in Nebraska in 2020.
+Starting May 1, 2026, this population is subject to a work requirement.1

-- Pregnant women with household income up to 199% of poverty.
+- Pregnant women with household income up to 199% of FPL.2 (Coverage for the mother continues for 12 months after the baby is born.)3

-- Children with household income up to 218% of poverty
+- Children with household income up to 218% of FPL.
+(Coverage will either be Medicaid or CHIP, depending on age and household income.)4

 Apply for Medicaid in Nebraska